6 Disturbing Cemeteries In Ohio That Will Give You Goosebumps

-Cemeteries in and of themselves can be creepy to encounter—especially at night.
-What makes certain Ohio cemeteries even more disturbing, however, are the restless spirits and the hauntings they host.
-The following are just a few of what we consider to be Ohio’s most eerie cemeteries.
+Cemeteries in and of themselves can be creepy to encounter, especially at night.
+What makes certain Ohio cemeteries even more unsettling, however, are the restless spirits and their eerie tales that you seem to find in literally every historic cemetery.
+The following are just a few super creepy cemeteries in Ohio.

 Did we cover your favorite, or should we feature your favorite later?
 Tell us about your favorite creepy cemeteries in Ohio in the comments!
 Craving more Ohio graveyard goodness?
 Check out this list of some of our favorite cemeteries in Cleveland.